absalom-muc/MHI-AC-Ctrl/README.md

 ## Software:
 The program uses the following libraries
  - :warning:[MQTT client library](https://github.com/knolleary/pubsubclient) - please don't use v2.8.0! (because of this [issue](https://github.com/knolleary/pubsubclient/issues/747)).
-Better use v2.7.0:warning:
+Better use v2.7.0 :warning:
  - [ArduinoOTA](https://github.com/esp8266/Arduino/tree/master/libraries/ArduinoOTA) (might be removed in future)

 and optionally you need for the use of an external temperature sensor DS18x20 the libraries